Coconut Halwa | tender coconut halwa

 • Add sugar and bring to a boil; continue cooking on medium flame.

-• Add 1 tablespoon ghee, stir well, and cook until the mixture turns glossy.
+• Add 1 tbsp ghee, stir well, and cook until the mixture turns glossy.

-• Add another 1 tablespoon ghee and cook until the halwa leaves the sides of the pan and becomes non-sticky.
+• Add another 1 tbsp ghee and cook until the halwa leaves the sides of the pan and becomes non-sticky.

-• Optionally, add the remaining ½ tablespoon ghee and turn off the heat.
+• Optionally, add the remaining ½ tbsp ghee and turn off the heat.

 Video